 To help you safely prepare imported infant formula, the FDA created a tip sheet.
 It shows conversion measurements from milliliters to fluid ounces and temperatures from Celsius to Fahrenheit (◦C to ◦F).

 Avoiding Counterfeit Infant Formula Products and Other Safety Tips

 The FDA monitors online marketplaces for fraudulent products.
 When products that are harmful or violative are found, the FDA works with major online retailers to remove those products from sale on online sites.
 Additionally, since many of these fraudulent products originate overseas, the FDA targets and examines these products at ports of entry.
 The FDA also monitors and follows up on information that comes from outside the agency, such as consumer complaints about potential counterfeit and fraudulent products.

 Do Not Use Homemade Infant Formula or Dilute Formula

 The FDA advises against using homemade infant formula.
 Homemade infant formula recipes have not been evaluated by the FDA and may not have the nutrients vital to an infant’s growth.

 Also, don’t try to make your formula last longer by adding more water to it (diluting).
 Diluting formula can decrease the nutrient levels in the formula and cause serious health problems.

 FDA and HHS Information Resources

-The FDA webpage Infant Formula Information and Ongoing FDA Efforts to Increase Supply is a portal to FDA information, including the latest infant formula news from the FDA and Resources for Parents and Caregivers on Imported Infant Formula.
+The FDA webpage Infant Formula Information and Ongoing FDA Efforts to Increase Supply is a portal to FDA information, including the latest infant formula news from the FDA and to Resources for Parents and Caregivers on Imported Infant Formula.

 And the U.S. Department of Health and Human Service webpage Information for Families During the Formula Shortage has a wide range of information in multiple languages.
 It includes advice from physicians and experts on trying new formulas and safe substitution.